 Another class of poor cleaning is a lack of disassembly: in the part above, I don’t yet know how to remove the spring clip, so I cleaned the part without removing the clip.
 Dirt and rusting water will remain under the clip regardless of how I clean the assembled parts.
 You can even see some rust on the gear, possibly from a previous, similarly-incomplete cleaning.

-In my next post, I figure out which gears are part of the time train vs. the chime train, and calculate the ideal length of the pendulum.
+In my next post, I figure out which gears are part of the time train vs. the strike train, and calculate the ideal length of the pendulum.